-It’s one of the focal points of royal London, with the processional avenue The Mall – one of London’s most famous streets – leading to it.
+It’s one of the focal points of royal London, with the processional avenue The Mall – one of the most famous streets in London – leading to it.
 It’s also surrounded by glorious Royal Parks, and is the backdrop for the Changing of the Guard ceremony, which is the highlight of many people’s London visit.

 Tip: Buckingham Palace also opens its doors to visitors between July and September each year.

 Other London Landmarks within walking distance – Big Ben, Westminster Abbey, Trafalgar Square, 10 Downing Street

 Official Site: Royal.uk :